 London's unusual cultural activities for free

 - Visit neon wonderland God's Own Junkyard, home to Europe's largest collection of vintage neon signs.

-- Feast your eyes on literary treasures, including Magna Carta and lyrics by The Beatles, at the British Library.
+- Feast your eyes on literary treasures, such as the Magna Carta and lyrics by The Beatles, at the British Library.

 Free art galleries in London

 - Take a journey through the history of British art from 1500 to the present day at Tate Britain.

 - Check out the Royal Academy of Arts' free collections of artworks, sculptures and statues.

 - Discover art by world greats, including Botticelli, Leonardo da Vinci, Rembrandt, Turner and Van Gogh at the National Gallery.